tinyobjloader/tinyobjloader/README.md

 Version notice
 --------------

 We recommend to use `master`(`main`) branch.
 Its v2.0 release candidate.
-Most features are now nearly robust and stable(Remaining task for release v2.0 is polishing C++ and Python API).
+Most features are now nearly robust and stable(Remaining task for release v2.0 is polishing C++ and Python API, and fix built-in triangulation code).

 We have released new version v1.0.0 on 20 Aug, 2016.
 Old version is available as `v0.9.x` branch https://github.com/syoyo/tinyobjloader/tree/v0.9.x

 ## What's new

 * 29 Jul, 2021 : Added Mapbox's earcut for robust triangulation.
-Also fixes triangulation bug.
+Also fixes triangulation bug(still there is some issue in built-in triangulation algorithm: https://github.com/tinyobjloader/tinyobjloader/issues/319).
 * 19 Feb, 2020 : The repository has been moved to https://github.com/tinyobjloader/tinyobjloader !
 * 18 May, 2019 : Python binding!(See `python` folder.
 Also see https://pypi.org/project/tinyobjloader/)
 * 14 Apr, 2019 : Bump version v2.0.0 rc0.
 New C++ API and python bindings!(1.x API still exists for backward compatibility)